camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/upgrade.md

 |               | `global.elasticsearch.protocol`    | `global.elasticsearch.url.protocol` |
 |               | `global.elasticsearch.host`        | `global.elasticsearch.url.host`     |
 |               | `global.elasticsearch.port`        | `global.elasticsearch.url.port`     |

-Also, the Web Modeler PostgreSQL key will be changed in the 8.6 release (the new key `webModelerPostgresql` will not work in any chart using Camunda 8.5).

 | Component   | Old Key      | New Key                |
 | ----------- | ------------ | ---------------------- |